marwan475/Qemu-Beagle/README.md

 ## Adding files to sd img

-we need to add MLO, u-boot.img, uIntrd, uEnv.txt into the first partition
+we need to add MLO, u-boot.bin, uIntrd, uEnv.txt into the first partition

 i have included files for the boot partition in the repo that work with this config, building these files can be tedious so i added them to save time